SES adjust 3D TSD Geosteering Software

-Horizontal drilling in the USA became a niche practice during the 1980s and was only applied in certain fields and areas.
-During the 1990s the average fraction of drilled oil & gas wellbores that were horizontal at total depth ("horizontally TD'd") was 7%.
+Horizontal drilling in the USA became a niche practice during the 1980s.
+It was selectively applied in few fields and areas.
+Even well into the 1990s the average fraction of drilled oil & gas wellbores that were horizontal at total depth ("horizontally TD'd") was only about 5%.
 2004 was the first year the average weekly fraction was 10%.
-Wells horizontally TD'd first exceeded vertical+directional in March 2010.
-Not long thereafter the fraction hit 60% in May 2012 and 70% in October 2014.
-Finally, 80% was first tagged in February 2016.
-In April 2017, the fraction of wellbores horizontally TD'd was ~84%, according to Baker Hughes Rig Count data.
+Wells horizontally TD'd first exceeded vertical+directional in 2010.
+Not too long thereafter the fraction hit 60% in 2012, 70% in 2014, and 80% in 2016.
+As-of 2022, the fraction of wellbores horizontally TD'd is ~90%, according to Baker Hughes Rig Count data.

 Geosteering in general is drilling a horizontal wellbore that ideally is located within or near preferred layers of rock.
 As interpretive analysis performed while drilling or after drilling, geosteering determines and communicates a wellbore's stratigraphic depth location in part by estimating local geometric bedding structure.
-Early geosteering was performed mostly with interpretation from cuttings samples, paper well logs, structure maps, rough sketches and 2D trigonometry.
-Modern geosteering normally incorporates multiple dimensions of information, including insight from highly quantitative correlation methods.
-Ultimately, today's geosteering methods provide explicit approximation to the location of nearby geologic beds in relation to a wellbore or coordinate system, and as such, help to explain rock/wellbore completion and subsequent oil/gas/water/frac fluid-flow observations from or into rock.
+Early geosteering was performed mostly as inference from cuttings samples, paper well logs, structure maps, rough sketches, and 2D trigonometry.
+Modern geosteering normally incorporates more sources of information and insight from now-evolved quantitative correlation methods.
+Ultimately, today's geosteering provides explicit approximation to the location of nearby geologic beds in relation to a wellbore or coordinate system, and as such, helps to explain rock/wellbore completion and subsequent oil/gas/water/frac fluid-flow observations from or into rock.